microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-hotpatch-update.md

 After deployment is created, you can assign devices to the [deployment audience](/graph/api/resources/windowsupdates-deploymentaudience).
 When the deployment audience is successfully updated, Windows Update offers the update to the relevant devices according to the deployment settings.

-Devices are automatically registered when added to the members or exclusions collections of a deployment audience (that is, an [azureADDevice](/graph/api/resources/windowsupdates-azureaddevice) object is automatically created if it doesn't already exist).
+When devices are added to the members or exclusions collections of a deployment audience, the system automatically registers them by creating an [azureADDevice](/graph/api/resources/windowsupdates-azureaddevice) object if it doesn't already exist.

 The following example shows how to add Microsoft Entra devices as members of the deployment audience.